KinglittleQ/pitch-net/index.md

 ## Abstract

-<div style="text-align: justify"> Singing voice conversion is to convert one's singing voice to match another one's timbre without modifying the content.
-Recent work shows that it's feasible to employ an autoencoder network training with non-parallel data to convert one's songs to a specified singer.
-However, the converted singing voice can be easily off-key, showing that it can't catch the pitch information precisely.
-In this paper, we propose PitchNet, a novel unsupervised singing voice conversion method based on the autoencoder architecture.
-We extract pitch information additionally and inject it into the decoder network while a pitch regression network is employed to force the encoder to split pitch information out of the latent space of the autoencoder.
-Experiments show that our method can greatly improve the quality of the converted singing voice and enable us to control the pitch. </div>
+<div style="text-align: justify"> Singing voice conversion is to convert a singer's voice to another one's voice without changing singing content.
+Recent work shows that unsupervised singing voice conversion can be achieved with an autoencoder-based approach \cite{nachmani2019unsupervised}.
+However, the converted singing voice can be easily out of key, showing that the existing approach can not model the pitch information precisely.
+In this paper, we propose PitchNet, a novel unsupervised singing voice conversion method where an accurate pitch translation and flexible pitch manipulation can be achieved at the same time.
+The proposed PitchNet includes an adversarially trained pitch regression network to enforce the encoder network to learn pitch invariant phoneme representation.
+At the same time, it also includes a separate module where the pitch from the source audio is extracted and used as input to the decoder network.
+Our evaluation shows that the proposed method can greatly improve the quality of the converted singing voice. </div>

 <br>